kiith-sa/ICE/docsrc/tutorials/modding.rst

 Creating a level
 ----------------

-Levels are described in YAML files found in the ``levels`` subdirectory of a mod directory.
+Levels are described in YAML files found in the ``levels`` (by convention) subdirectory of a mod directory.

 To play a level, you must add it to a campaign.
-Campaign are YAML files in the ``campaigns`` subdirectory of a mod directory.
-They are simple, sequential lists of levels in the campaign.
-A new campaign can be created by simply adding another campaign YAML file.
+This is described in the :ref:`tutorials/modding_campaign` section.

 A level is composed of definitions of "waves" (groups of enemies spawned simultaneously) and of a level script, which specifies when to